Environmental Microbiology and Microbial Ecology | Pathogenic Microbiology

 Archaea are traditionally thought of as “extremophiles,” but recent studies have shown that marine planktonic Archaea make up a surprisingly large percentage of ocean midwater microbial communities, up to 60% of the total prokaryotes.
 However, the basic physiology and contribution of Archaea to community microbial activity remain unknown.
 We have studied Archaea from 200-m depths of the northwest Mediterranean Sea and the Pacific Ocean near California, measuring the archaeal activity under simulated natural conditions (8 to 17°C, dark and anaerobic) by means of a method called substrate tracking autoradiography fluorescence in situ hybridization (STARFISH) that simultaneously detects specific cell types by 16S rRNA probe binding and activity by microautoradiography.
 In the 200-m-deep Mediterranean and Pacific samples, cells binding the archaeal probes made up about 43 and 14% of the total countable cells, respectively.
 Our results showed that the Archaea are active in the uptake of dissolved amino acids from natural concentrations (nanomolar) with about 60% of the individuals in the archaeal communities showing measurable uptake.
 Bacteria showed a similar proportion of active cells.
 We concluded that a portion of these Archaea is heterotrophic and also appears to coexist successfully with Bacteria in the same water.

-Ouverney, Cleber C. and Fuhrman, Jed A., "Marine Planktonic Archaea Take Up Amino Acids" (2000).
-Faculty Publications.
-Paper 8.
+Cleber C. Ouverney and Jed A. Fuhrman.
+"Marine Planktonic Archaea Take Up Amino Acids" Faculty Publications, Biological Sciences (2000): 4829-4833.

 Environmental Microbiology and Microbial Ecology Commons, Pathogenic Microbiology Commons